Ready to shake up your home workout routine? A playground workout may be for you.

 Climb the slide for an upper and lower body burn.

-Believe it or not, you can use the slide for an excellent workout.
-Firmly grab each side of the fall at the bottom and slowly start climbing to the top.
+Believe it or not, you can use the slide for an excellent playground workout.
+Firmly grab each side of the slide at the bottom and slowly start climbing to the top.
 Although it may seem easy, this exercise will work your biceps, shoulders, quads, and hamstrings and boost your agility.